-Located in the middle of Michigan's Lower Peninsula, Midland is the county seat of Midland County, and has a population of about 42,000. it has a lot to offer as a retirement town along with being named as a Best Small City to Raise a Family by Forbes.
-Home to the Dow Chemical Company, which was founded here in 1897, the company has played a major part in the development and growth of the community that began with the establishment of the Dow Gardens in 1899, and today, The Herbert H. and Grace A. Dow Foundation provides grants to qualifying organizations for religious, charitable, scientific, literary or educational purposes.
+Located in the middle of Michigan's Lower Peninsula, Midland is the county seat of Midland County, with a population of about 42,000.
+It has a lot to offer as a retirement town, and has been named as a Best Small City to Raise a Family by Forbes.
+Midland is Home to the Dow Chemical Company, which was founded here in 1897.
+It has played a major role in the development and growth of the community that began with the establishment of the Dow Gardens in 1899, and continues today through the The Herbert H. and Grace A. Dow Foundation which provides grants to qualifying organizations for religious, charitable, scientific, literary or educational purposes.

 The town's popular tourist attraction is the “Tridge” a three-way wooden foot bridge over the confluence of the Chippewa and Tittabawasse Rivers, that marks the beginning of the Pere Marquette Rail Trail, a Hall of Fame trail in Michigan.
 Dow Diamond, centrally located in downtown Midland, is a state-of-the-art facility that is home to the Great Lakes Loons, a Class A affiliate of the Los Angeles Dodgers.
 Midland is also a college town as Davenport University, Delta College Midland Center, and Northwood University are located here, along with a Michigan State University research facility.
-Picture of Midland County Courthouse courtesy of Wikipedia and Calvin Beale; picture of The Tridge courtesy of Wikipedia and Doug Coldwell; picture of Midland Center for the Arts courtesy of Wikipedia and Jake Novak.
+Picture of Midland County Courthouse courtesy of Wikipedia and Calvin Beale (public domain); Photo of Dow Diamond home of the Single-A Great Lakes Loons of the Midwest League, courtesy of Wikipedia and Mgreason (public domain);

 Watch this short Youtube video prepared by Midland Today

 Zillow reports the median home value in Midland was $149,216 in early 2020.